DecisionToolkit/dsntk-rs/feel-regex/README.md

 ## Overview

-FEEL regex used by other components of [DSNTK](https://github.com/dsntk) project.
+FEEL regular expressions used by other components of [DSNTK](https://github.com/dsntk) project.

 ## License